kaczla/list-lm/data/readme/utils_links.md

 - [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 - [ExLlamaV2](https://github.com/turboderp/exllamav2) - ExLlamaV2 is a fast inference library for running LLMs locally on modern consumer-class GPUs
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
-- [FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language model based chatbots.
 - [FastChat](https://github.com/lm-sys/FastChat) - FastChat is an open platform for training, serving, and evaluating large language model based chatbots.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
 - [fastText](https://github.com/facebookresearch/fastText/) - fastText is a library for efficient learning of word representations and sentence classification.
 - [FLAML](https://github.com/microsoft/FLAML) - A Fast Library for Automated Machine Learning & Tuning.
 - [FlashAttention](https://github.com/HazyResearch/flash-attention) - Fast and memory-efficient exact attention.
 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
-- [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
-Running large language models like OPT-175B/GPT-3 on a single GPU.
-Up to 100x faster than other offloading systems.
+FlexGen allows high-throughput generation by IO-efficient offloading, compression, and large effective batch sizes.
 - [ggml](https://github.com/ggerganov/ggml) - Tensor library for machine learning.
 With ggml you can efficiently run GPT-2 and GPT-J inference on the CPU.
 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
 - [GlotLID](https://github.com/cisnlp/GlotLID) - GlotLID is an open-source language identification model with support for more than 1600 languages.